How To Start A Scaffolding Company | Checkatrade

 Scaffolding licence requirements

-• Provide a site plan
+• Provision of a site plan

-• Supply a risk assessment
+• Supplying a risk assessment

-• Give a method statement
+• Writing out a method statement

-• Potential hazards
+• Any potential site hazards

-• Who could be harmed, and how
+• A list of who could be harmed, and how

-• Evaluated risks and precautions
+• An evaluation of the risks and precautions you’ve identified

 Are there rules for scaffolding permits?

-Once you’ve obtained your licence, there are a few regulations you should be aware of so you can follow best practice.
+Once you’ve obtained your licence, there are a few regulations you should be aware of so you can follow best practice:

 • Scaffolding should be well-lit during dark hours